chtsalvishal/DQ_Gen_AI_Bot/README.md

 # Data Quality Bot

-An intelligent bot that analyzes data metadata and profile reports to detect potential data quality issues like anomalies, schema drift, and type mismatches, providing actionable recommendations.
+An intelligent bot that analyzes data metadata and profile reports to detect potential data quality issues.
+It identifies anomalies, schema drift, and type mismatches, evaluates business rule effectiveness, and visualizes schema relationships and issue hotspots to provide actionable recommendations.

 ## Key Features & Benefits